In This Article

 This is what turns outreach from a numbers grind into a closing motion.
 Instead of a fourth email that argues AI is real, your sequence can deliver a working agent built for that exact prospect, which is a far stronger reason to reply than any case study.

-Multichannel Sequencing: The 14-Day Approach (Atlas)
+Multichannel Sequencing: A 14-Day Framework

 14-Day Multichannel Sequence

-- Day 2: Cold email #1 from Eli, pain-first, short, one CTA
+- Day 2: Cold email #1, pain-first, short, one CTA

 - Day 3: LinkedIn message #1 if connected, same angle as the email, different words